 - Maximum principal stress theory - Good for brittle materials*

 - Maximum shear stress theory - Good for ductile materials

 - Maximum normal strain theory - Not recommended

-- Total strain energy theory - Good for ductile material According to this theory when total strain energy in actual case exceeds total strain energy in simple tension test at the time of failure the material fails.
-Total strain energy in actual case is given by
+- Total strain energy theory - Good for ductile material According to this theory when the total strain energy in actual case exceeds the total strain energy in simple tension test at the time of failure, the material fails.
+The total strain energy in actual case is given by

 - Shear strain energy theory - Highly recommended

-This theory states that when maximum normal strain in actual case is more than maximum normal strain occurred in simple tension test case the material fails.
-Maximum normal strain in actual case is given by
+This theory states that, when the maximum normal strain in actual case is more than maximum normal strain occurred in simple tension test case the material fails.
+The maximum normal strain in actual case is given by

-According to this theory when shear strain energy in actual case exceeds shear strain energy in simple tension test at the time of failure the material fails.
-Shear strain energy in actual case is given by
+According to this theory when the shear strain energy in the actual case exceeds shear strain energy in simple tension test at the time of failure the material fails.
+Shear strain energy in the actual case is given by

 *Since brittle materials does not have yield point, you can use ultimate tensile stress as failure criterion.

 Nowadays FEA based solvers are well integrated to use failure theories.
 User can specify kind of failure criterion in his solution method.
 Shear strain energy theory is the most commonly used method.
 These softwares can produce Von-mises stress along material,which is based on Shear strain energy theory.
 So user can check whether maximum Von-mises stress induced in the body crosses maximum allowable stress value.
 It is a common practice to introduce Factor of Safety(F.S) while designing, in order to take care of worst loading scenario.
 So the engineer can say his design is safe if following condition satisfies.